uconneeb/systseminar/schedule.md

 Mark: C Zhang, F Ronquist, and T Stadler.
 2023.
 Skyline fossilized birth-death model is robust to violations of sampling assumptions in total-evidence dating.
 Systematic Biology 72(6):1316-1336.
 [DOI:10.1093/sysbio/syad054](https://doi.org/10.1093/sysbio/syad054)

 ### April 8, 2024

+Today we will discuss systematics while watching projections of the eclipse!

 ### April 15, 2024